top of page

 Resilience is about recovering after setbacks.
 I'm all for this.
 It's useful and it's important but it's only part of the solution and should be included within a broader skill-set.

 Psychological flexibility is different.
 It’s proactive.
-It's cultivating skills that support us to get in touch with what's showing up - doubt, fear, uncertainty and all the thoughts that go along with this.
-It's about developing skills that support us to stay grounded at these times and crucially, it's about develop skills that allow us to take effective action despite the environmental "noise".
+It's cultivating skills that support us to get in touch with what's showing up - things like doubt, fear, uncertainty and all the thoughts that go along with this.
+It's also about developing skills that support us to stay grounded at these times.
+And crucially, it's about cultivating the ability to take effective action despite the environmental "noise".

 Eye-level view of a modern office meeting room with a team discussing around a table